bestwebsoft/smtp-wordpress-plugin/readme.txt

 To confirm that the settings are correct, you need to send a test email first.
 When the test email is sent successfully, please click "Settings are Correct" button.

+= I have some problems with the plugin's work.
+What Information should I provide to receive proper support? =

+Please make sure that the problem hasn't been discussed yet on our forum (<a href="http://support.bestwebsoft.com" target="_blank">http://support.bestwebsoft.com</a>).
+If no, please provide the following data along with your problem's description:

+1. The link to the page where the problem occurs.
+2. The name of the plugin and its version.
+If you are using a pro version - your order number.
+3. The version of your WordPress installation.
+4. Copy and paste into the message your system status report.
+Please read more here: <a href="https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit?pli=1" target="_blank">Instuction on System Status</a>

 == Screenshots ==

 1. Plugin settings page.